The Placement Process Explained

 STEP 9: The Directors Guild reviews the DGACA application and submitted documents, and it has 30 days to challenge DGACA's intent-to-place based on contract language in the DGA Basic Agreement.
 The Guild's staff reviews all initial and interchange applications.
 The DGA AD/UPM Council also reviews the applications at its regularly scheduled meetings each month.

 STEP 10: If the Directors Guild objects to a placement, the Guild will provide information to DGACA regarding its objection.
 DGACA will give good faith consideration to the Guild's concerns.
-If the Directors Guild has no objections, the applicant is mailed a final letter advising him or her of Qualification List placement.
-The individual's name will appear on our website as written on the QL application.
-A reminder to claim the submitted paperwork is also sent. *
+If the Directors Guild has no objections, the applicant is sent a final letter advising him or her of Qualification List placement.
+The individual's name will appear on our website as written on the QL application. *

 *It is the applicant's responsibility to retrieve his or her documents immediately after placement.
 If documents are not retrieved within four (4) weeks, they are shredded and recycled.